dcjanio/lisbon_bootcamp/week2_challenge/README.md

 ## Gas Requirements
 - Simple transactions (swaps, burns): 10,000,000 MIST (0.01 SUI)

-## Security Notes
-- The CoinManager object is shared and can be accessed by anyone
-- All operations are protected by appropriate checks
-- Fees are automatically deducted and stored in the CoinManager

 ## Testing
 The package has been tested with:
 1. Unit tests (`sui move test`)